cobbzilla/hokeylization/README.md

     hokey -l es,de -o myfile.LANG.js myfile.en.js

-The `LANG` in the above is special -- I hope you're not using it in your filenames, because it's a reserved word in this tool!
-The `LANG` is replaced with the language code for the output files, so the above command creates the files:
+The `LANG` in the above is special -- it is a reserved word in this tool!

+The `LANG` is replaced with the language code for the output files

+Thus the above command creates the files:

     myfile.es.js
     myfile.de.js

-The `-l` / `--languages` option is a comma-separated list of 2-letter language codes [supported by Google Translate](https://cloud.google.com/translate/docs/languages)
+The `-l` / `--languages` option is a comma-separated list of ISO language codes [supported by Google Translate](https://cloud.google.com/translate/docs/languages)

-If the output file already exists, it will not be overwritten.
-Instead, only translations for missing keys will be generated and appended to the end of the output JS file.
+If the output file already exists, it will be examined to determine which keys already exist.
+Existing keys will not be translated.
+Translations for missing keys will be generated and appended to the end of the JS object.
+The entire file is always rewritten.

-To re-translate all keys, use the `-f` / `--force` option.
+To force retranslation all keys, use the `-f` / `--force` option.

 ## Translating a directory of text files
-You can also translate a directory, hokey will recursively visit every file in the directory and run its contents through Google Translate, and save the output to an identically named file in a separate directory tree
+You can also translate a directory of files. hokeylization will recursively visit every file in the directory and run its contents through Google Translate, and save the output to an identically named file in a separate directory tree

 When the target of your translation is a directory, this mode is enabled